A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Conclusions

 \section{Conclusions}

-This paper investigated the issue of enrollment-test mismacth in speaker recognition, and presented a statistics decomposition (SD) approach to solve this problem.
-Specifically, we decouple the scoring process to three separated phases according to the normalized likelihood (NL) framework, and statistics from different conditions are used in different phases.
+This paper investigated the issue of enrollment-test mismatch in speaker recognition, and presented a statistics decomposition (SD) approach to solve this problem.
+Specifically, we decouple the scoring process to three separated phases according to the decomposed formulation of the PLDA scoring, and statistics from different conditions are used in different phases.
 This SD approach guarantees that the resultant scores are MBR optimal, and therefore is a principle solution for the enrollment-test mismatch problem.

 As an initial study, we proposed an implementation of the SD approach based on a linear transformation (SD/LT).
 A comprehensive study was conducted and the experimental results demonstrated that: (1) Different types of mismatch exhibits different statistics incoherence, and so should be treated differently; (2) If the statistics incoherence shows a simple form, a simplified version of SD/LT would be effective.
 An advantage of these simplified methods is that they only require nonparallel data, i.e., data without cross-condition speakers; (3) If parallel data are available, the general form of SD/LT is highly effective and obtains the best performance among all the competitive methods.